Eggnog Scones: Light fluffy scones made with eggnog, chocolate chips, and an eggnog glaze make these the perfect holiday breakfast.

 Scones used to scare me.
 Until I made them and realized just how easy they are to put together.

 You need to start with cold butter.
 This is one of those times you want to leave the butter in the refrigerator until you need it.
 Use a pastry blender if you have one.
-I just use a fork and crush away until the butter is blended into the dry ingredients, about the size of peas.
+Or use a fork and crush away until the butter is blended into the dry ingredients, about the size of peas.
 Then I create a “well” for my liquids.

 Using the fork, mix in the liquids with the flour and butter until a soft dough forms.
 Don’t over mix it.
 Tough scones are not fun to eat.
 Today we are adding some chocolate chips because any chance I can get to eat chocolate for breakfast makes for a good day.